UTDNebula/website/docs/about/projects/overview.md

   opportunities at UT Dallas.
 - The [Nebula API](/docs/about/projects/api) is a public API for student-related data that powers Nebula Labs.
-- [UTD Grades](/docs/about/projects/utd-grades) is a tool to visualize historical class grade distributions.
+- [UTD Trends](/docs/about/projects/utd-grades) is a tool to visualize historical class grade distributions.
-- [Comet Circle](https://heatmap.utdnebula.com) is a tool to visualize good times to host events.

 ## Project Repositories